 Wars tend to bring out the best and worst in people and both the British prime minister and King George were no exceptions.
 In their own way, they made the difference between success and failure of World War II.
-Churchill was in his 60’s and had led a relative lack luster life prior to his taking the helm in the early days of the war.
+Winston Churchill was in his 60’s and had led a relative lackluster life prior to his taking the helm in the early days of the war.
 Since I knew him personally, I am able to augment much of his life during what he referred to as “Briton’s finest hour”.

 I met him while I was a student at Bristol University where he served as chancellor, an honorary position which necessitated his delivering a speech to the student body on an annual basis.
 He spoke in the great hall.
 It had been badly damaged during the war and the roof was completely destroyed by fire.
-Everything was “make do” in those days and a giant tarp had been especially constructed to serve as a roof.
-Churchill was opposed to spending any money in constructing a new roof to keep alive the efforts of the people in not only fighting fires to save as much of the university as possible, but even after the war continue to keep the spirit of determination alive.
+Everything was “make do” in those days and a giant tarp had been specially constructed to serve as a roof.
+Churchill was opposed to spending any money in constructing a new roof to keep alive the efforts of the people in not only fighting fires to save as much of the university as possible but even after the war continue to keep the spirit of determination alive.

 The following year, one of the senior lecturers in the psychology department has purchased a new luxury car called an Armstrong Sidley.
 He was asked to select two students to go with him to Temple Mead station to pick up Churchill.
 I was one of the students.
 When I was introduced to Churchill as an American from Texas, he said.
 “Isn’t that a contradiction in terms – an American from Texas”?

-He spoke from written notes on a legal size tablet upon which he may have written no more than a half a dozen words, very large and apparently easy to read.
+He spoke from written notes on a legal-size tablet upon which he may have written no more than a half a dozen words, very large and apparently easy to read.
 From the front, his utilization of this procedure of moving from one page to another was imperceptible.
 Each word, each phrase. was given significance.
 I could see that the audience was spellbound.
 By the time of his death in 1965, he had regained his popularity much to the efforts of Queen Elizabeth who was his strongest supporter.

 In the eyes of a psychologist, what was he like as a man?
 Based on his writing, I would say that he had very superior intelligence.
 This caused it to be said of him that he didn’t suffer fools gladly and without a doubt, his entire life was surrounded by fools.
 For example, if he had left the conduct of the war to the military, it would have been lost before it started.
 He had experienced his own baptism of fire during the Gallipoli campaign during WWI where he made a fateful decision costing hundreds of lives.